-Whatever the source and level of the noise you’re hearing, it can really disrupt your days, and especially your nights.
-We’ll help you navigate the world of DIY window soundproofing based on the level of noise you’re hearing and your budget for soundproofing so you can live and sleep in lovely silence.
+Whatever the source and level of noise you’re hearing, it can really disrupt your days, and especially your nights.
+The good news is that we can help you navigate some home improvement ideas for window soundproofing based on the level of noise you’re hearing and your budget.
+Here’s a guide for how to soundproof windows so you can live and sleep in wonderful silence.

 Check for gaps in your window panes

-Often, you hear noise leak through your windows because there are gaps between the window’s glass and the windowpane or even between the windowpane and the wall.
+Often, we hear noise leak through our windows because there are gaps between the window’s glass and the windowpane or even between the windowpane and the wall.
 Even if those gaps are barely visible, noise can get through at decibels that will disturb your sleep.

 Use noise-canceling window treatments

-The dream of any night-shift worker, blackout curtains do well at not only blocking out light but also dampening outside noise.
-These curtains are made from thick materials and often have a foam or vinyl backing that goes a long way in blocking out light noise.
+The dream of any night-shift worker, blackout curtains can be stylish and they do well at not only blocking out light but also dampening outside noise.
+These curtains are made from thick materials and often have a foam or vinyl backing, which goes a long way in blocking out light noise.

 Install interior window inserts